 Face it.
 We all make mistakes.
 You will too.
 You are bound to try to load into thin air one day ... or forget to check if your antenna is still there before tuning up.

 With solid state, the finals may be toasted by the time you say "Oops!".
-Tube "finals" may let you make mistakes and still continue to amplify ... even if somewhat less efficiently with each careless treatment!
+Tube "finals" may let you make mistakes and still continue to amplify ... even if somewhat less efficiently after each careless treatment!

 Judging from the requests for information I get, it looks like the most popular manufacturers of ham radio transceivers are...

 All these manufacturers build reliable transceivers (XCVRS) for use on the ham radio bands.
 A few have even begun to offer "hybrid" models that incorporate some SDR (Software Defined Radio) techniques.
+More on SDR below.